DV

 Is YMAG or YMAX better for dividend income?

 It depends on your goals.
-YMAX currently offers the higher distribution yield, which means more income per dollar invested.
+YMAG currently offers the higher distribution yield, which means more income per dollar invested.
 However, a lower-yield fund may offer better total return or lower volatility.
 Consider your time horizon and risk tolerance.

 What is the difference between YMAG and YMAX?